 Having said that, the most significant PLC/RTU differences are most likely in size and capacity.
 An RTU typically has more inputs/outputs than a PLC.
 RTUs will also have more processing power to manipulate the data it receives.
 This allows it to send only the alerts you want to you or a master station.

-SCADA devices collect, process and send data from remote sites.
-A Human Machine Interface serves as a master station that communicates the processed status and alarm information to the human operator.
+SCADA devices collect and send data from remote sites.
+A Human Machine Interface serves as a master station that processes data and communicates the processed status and alarm information to the human operator.

 An HMI combines data from the SCADA system into one place, saving operators from manually combining polled data from individual points.